 What Architects Should Do Now

-Three things to address now:
+Three things to address immediately:

 Second, document your existing search merchandising logic.
 Not the Solr configuration files.
 The business logic: what gets promoted, what gets suppressed, what rules govern recommendations by customer segment.
 This is the hardest migration artifact to reconstruct later, and most orgs have it living in the heads of two or three people who’ve been tuning the search engine for years.
+Agentforce Actions for Merchandising will need this logic expressed as Instructions and agent actions, not inferred from configuration files.

 Third, evaluate your Agentforce maturity against commerce-specific requirements.
 If you haven’t deployed an Agentforce agent in production yet, start with a lower-stakes use case first.
 The Agentforce implementation guide covers the foundational deployment patterns.
 Commerce is not the right first agent deployment for an org that hasn’t worked through the Topics/Actions/Instructions design cycle on a simpler problem.
+The Point-of-Sale pilot and ACP channel integrations add further complexity that compounds quickly if the foundational agent design patterns aren’t already solid.

 Key Takeaways